The Addams Family (1991 film): Cast

-Barry Sonnenfeld makes an uncredited cameo as a passenger on Gomez's train.

 Production

 Pre-production

 Scott Rudin, a development executive at 20th Century Fox, pitched to the studio an adaptation of Charles Addams' The Addams Family cartoons, and the studio enthusiastically agreed that the cartoons would make a good film, and set out to purchase the rights.
-However, Fox would ultimately not make the film, as Orion Pictures, who owned the film rights to The Addams Family, would not sell the property, as they were planning on producing a rebooted TV series.
+Fox did not make the film, as Orion Pictures, who owned the film rights to The Addams Family, would not sell the property, as they were planning on producing a rebooted TV series.
 Further crucial property rights were owned by Charles Addams' widow.

-Another difficulty in getting the film produced was the relative obscurity of The Addams Family 1964 TV series, as compared to the better-known (due to syndication) series, The Munsters.
-The production finally moved forward when Addams' widow sold the remaining rights to Orion, who put the film in production with Rudin producing.
+Another difficulty in getting the film produced was the relative obscurity of the 1964 television series, as compared to the better-known series The Munsters, due to syndication.
+The production moved forward when Addams' widow sold the remaining rights to Orion, who put the film in production with Rudin producing.
 Tim Burton and Terry Gilliam were approached to direct the film but both declined.

 Casting

 Anjelica Huston said she based aspects of her performance on her friend Jerry Hall to give the character more warmth.
 Huston said she would have expected the role to go to Cher, but was a longtime fan of Morticia.
+Raul Julia was cast as Gomez Addams; he was attracted to the role because of the character's irreverent portrayal, noting that "even his depressions are wonderful".